goldenboys2011/terminalcraft/README.md

 ```
 python client.py
 ```

-To change the port, modify the constant at the beginning of the file.
+To change the ip, port, and username, modify the constants at the beginning of the file.

-For no dependencies, use client_old.py, do know you must manually change the server ip and username, as well as the port, in the beginning of the file.
-It will not prompt you.
+For a better input system and colors in the terminal, but harder to read and modify code, use client_2.py.
+Will be updated soon.
+This needs the dependency in requirements.txt